-Find out how to complain about schools in general and how to complain about school admissions, exclusions and special educational needs provision.
+Find out how to complain about schools in general, school admissions, exclusions and special educational needs provision.

 This information should not be relied upon as legal or professional advice.
 Read the disclaimer.

-Citizens Advice has a useful page on Sorting out school problems.
+Citizens Advice (Wales) has a useful page on Sorting out school problems.

 School Admission Appeals

-The Welsh government has a published school admission code and an appeals code there is also a useful frequently asked questions document.
+The Welsh government has published a school admission code and an appeals code and also a useful frequently asked questions document.
 See School admission and appeal codes.

 Special Educational Needs